yagrawl/scribbles/content/posts/2017-11-29-idn-homograph-detector.md

 ![list](../images/2017-11-29-idn-homograph-detector/idn_homograph_list.png)

 Finally the list was displayed in a table form where each possible homograph was shown in its punycode, ASCII and unicode form.
 You could check the status to see if a domain was already registered and it would call our database and confirm.
 My main contribution to this project was the UI and the frontend.
 In addition to that I also worked on the APIs and the parsers for sorting out the Verisign data.
-This was a problem that I had never faced before but I do understand its impact and would love to work on this in the future.
+This was a problem that I had never faced before but I do understand its impact and I hope that all the major browsers get this fixed.

 ## Try it out